Vicmart1/metro.css/README.md

 </ol>
 Each step contains declarations.
 Each declaration must be written on a seperate line, though steps can contain more than one declaration.
 #### Step 1
 Each line must have a color, and the color is defined in this step.
-The declaration of a Purple line of length 250 pixels is
+Ex: The declaration of a Purple line of length 250 pixels is
 <pre><code>purple:250</code></pre>
 After the initial declaration of color, the user does not need to specify again what the line color is in subsequent steps.
 Thus, the following line segment of length 175 would be
 <pre><code>:175</code></pre>